JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 ## Building Unreal Engine 4 and AirSim from source

-Building the Unreal Engine 4 (and Editor) and AirSim allows to use the latter's C++ APIs and their ROS wrapper node.
+Building the Unreal Engine 4 (and Editor) and AirSim allows to use the latter's C++ APIs and their ROS wrapper node

-The UE4 Editor and AirSim source code are also necessary to create custom maps, robot models, flight controllers, new APIs, etc. as shown in the [next part of this guide](https://github.com/JacopoPan/a-minimalist-guide/blob/master/Part4-Modifying-AirSim.md)
+The UE4Editor and AirSim source code are also necessary to create custom maps, robot models, flight controllers, new APIs, etc. as shown in the [next part of this guide](https://github.com/JacopoPan/a-minimalist-guide/blob/master/Part4-Modifying-AirSim.md)

 ### Build UE4 and UE4Editor